With recent heavy rainfall, leaks have been a recurring frustration experienced by many of our clients.

 The first step is to notify your strata committee or strata manager, who should arrange for someone to inspect the issue.
-If you have a strata manager, they may have authorisation to source quotes and arrange repairs on behalf of the owners corporation.
+If you have a strata manager, they will source quotes and arrange repairs on behalf of the owners corporation.

 What if the roof needs replacing?